pulumi/docs/content/docs/reference/programming-model.md

 ### Dynamic Resource Inputs

 A dynamic provider interfaces with other components via subclasses of `pulumi.dynamic.Resource`.
 The inputs to a dynamic provider's implementation are provided by instantiation of such a subclass.
-This is the `props` parameter in the constructor in the following.
+This is the `props` parameter in the constructor in the following example.
 Any properties you set in the `props` object will be passed to your `pulumi.dynamic.ResourceProvider` functions as the `inputs` where appropriate.

 > For statically typed languages, you can get rich type information for the inputs declaring an input type to make it easy to use your custom resource.